dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 KNN Regression
 ^^^^^^^^^^^^^^

-The Apache Ignite Machine Learning component provides two versions of the widely used k-NN (k-nearest neighbors) algorithm - one for classification tasks and the other for regression tasks.
+The GridGain Machine Learning component provides two versions of the widely used k-NN (k-nearest neighbors) algorithm - one for classification tasks and the other for regression tasks.

 The k-NN algorithm is a non-parametric method whose input consists of the k-closest training examples in the feature space.
 Each training example has a property value in a numerical form associated with the given training example.